1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 - A child or family who move despite having no fixed abode e.g. living temporarily with friends, relatives or in temporary accommodation (including Bed and Breakfasts);

-- When either the child or other family members have identified vulnerabilities (e.g. a very young baby, child with disabilities, history of domestic violence and abuse, young parents, parental learning difficulties).
+- When either the child or other family members have identified vulnerabilities (e.g. a very young baby, child with disabilities, history of domestic abuse, young parents, parental learning difficulties).

 2. Ensuring Continued Access to Universal Services when a Family Moves